winstonyang117/WebServerOnPi/README.md

 # Pi Dashboard
 A WebUI dashboard for raspberry pi.
+It also include the multiple wifi connection features.
+It will first try to connect the wifi with your input "name" and "password".
+If it fails to be connected, it will automatically use back-up wifi "sensorweb" with "snesorweb128".

 Before building this dashboard, we will walk through serveral essential steps.
 Generally, this dashboard was built based on Apache and PHP7.
 It also includes some Javascripts and Python codes.